bsmg/beat-saber-community-wiki/mapping/advanced-audio.md

 More in-depth information about compressors [can be found here](https://www.practical-music-production.com/audio-compressor/).
 ## Limiter
 A limiter is in essence a compressor effect with an infinite gain reduction ratio, terminating any signal from going above the threshold.
-It means a Limiter is useful for cutting off the peaks of a waveform and making the audio even louder.
+It means a Limiter is useful for cutting off the peaks of a waveform and making the audio be perceived even louder.

 Let's take a look at Audacity's [Limiter](https://manual.audacityteam.org/man/limiter.html) effect: